Keun Park

 Recruitment

-- Overall research question: How can we monitor and predict the usage dynamics in urban parks and greenways in a reliable and efficient way?
+- Research question: How can we monitor and predict the usage dynamics in urban parks, forests, and waterfront greenways reliably and efficiently?

-- Skills/interests needed: digital technology (sensors, drones, etc.), computer programming (python, R, SQL, etc.), machine learning algorithms, observational research
+- Skills/interests needed: digital technology (sensors, camera, etc.), computer programming (python, R, SQL, etc.), machine learning algorithms, observational methods

-2. Role of urban forestry in urban developments
+3. Role of urban forestry in urban development

-- Overall research question: What are the role and impacts of urban forestry design and planning in sustainable urban developments?
+- Research question: What are the roles and impacts of urban forestry design and planning in sustainable urban developments?

 - Skills/interests needed: urban planning and design, mixed-methods research (case studies, quasi-experiments, statistical analysis)